 Each stage leads on to the next one, as illustrated here:

-Providing content around these keywords will help your website get a steady stream of new potential clients who may be at the beginning stages of the buyers journey.
+Providing content around your topic that starts with these phrases will help your website get a steady stream of new potential clients who may be at the beginning stages of the buyers journey.

 ii.
 Navigational Keywords

-Without content around such keywords, you could be losing many potential customers because they’re closer to the goal line than those just becoming aware of your topic or niche.
+Without targeted content, you could be losing many potential customers because they’re closer to the goal line than those just becoming aware of your topic or niche.